-In the upper division baccalaureate degree category, two semester hours in emergency management, fire science, public safety administration, or finance.
+In the upper division baccalaureate degree category, 2 semester hours in emergency management, fire science, public safety administration, or finance.

 The purpose of this six-day course is to help students increase the administrative alignment of their organizations, people, processes and documentation to meet Federal standards for Public Assistance recovery.
 The objective of this course is to familiarize the students with the FEMA Public Assistance Grant Program.
 The objective of the program is to provide assistance to States, Local Governments, Indian Tribal Governments, U.S. Territories and certain Private Nonprofit (PNP) organizations to alleviate suffering and hardship resulting from major disasters or emergencies declared by the President.